spooky-finn/researches/Orchestrating.md

 Abstract

-In this research, we embark on an exploration of orchestrating distributed processing systems, elucidating fundamental concepts through the lens of an illustrative example.
-Our focus centers on the intricate interplay between three services, exemplifying the construction of a scalable architecture tailored for the management of complex state changes.
+In this research (or case study), we embark on an exploration of orchestrating distributed processing systems, elucidating fundamental concepts through the lens of an illustrative example.
+Our focus center on the intricate interplay between three services, exemplifying the construction of a scalable architecture tailored for the management of complex state changes.

 The primary objective of this study is to delve into thought-provoking inquiries that have surfaced as pertinent research avenues within this domain.
 As we acquire more knowledge, our goal is to understand the transition details from a queue-based choreography architecture to orchestration.
 Therefore, we are solely exploring the application of Temporal for one specific use case and examining its benefits and disadvantages solely related to this case.

-In the second practical section, we transition towards practical implementation, delving into the integration of Temporal concepts into real-world scenarios.
+In the second practical section, we transition towards practical implementation, delving into the integration of Temporal concepts into real-world scenario.
 Throughout this journey, we aim to offer insightful reflections on the implications of our findings.

 ## 1. The role